Lab & Testing Services

 Browse our test catalogue.

-Chief, Paediatric Laboratory Medicine
+Chief, Paediatric Laboratory Medicine (Interim)

 The Division of Clinical Biochemistry is known as a reference paediatric clinical biochemistry laboratory offering comprehensive and specialized laboratory services and technical/scientific expertise worldwide.
 The laboratory has considerable expertise in dealing with small sample volumes and relevant analytical methods suitable for the analysis of paediatric specimens.